05 September 2025

 Note: any unspent budgets will need to be returned to you through payroll and cannot be transferred to your new employer.

-Can you get a novated lease if you have a HECS debt?
+Can I get a novated lease if I have a HECS debt?

 Yes – you can get a novated lease if you’re currently paying off your HECS debt.
 However, whether your salary sacrificing impacts your HECS payments depends on the car you buy and its FBT status.
 Packaging towards FBT-exempt benefits, such as an EV, reduces your taxable and assessable income, which can result in your HECS payments being reduced.